Climate change in Virginia: Observed effects of climate change

-"Tropical storms and hurricanes have become more intense during the past 20 years.
-Although warming oceans provide these storms with more potential energy, scientists are not sure whether the recent intensification reflects a long-term trend.
-Nevertheless, hurricane wind speeds and rainfall rates are likely to increase as the climate continues to warm".
+Documentation shows that tropical storms and hurricanes have intensified over the past 20 years.
+Despite there being more potential energy in warming oceans, scientists are not sure if the recent intensification will become a long-term trend.
+What is a given, though, is that hurricane wind speeds and rainfall will likely increase as the climate warms.

 In June 2019, it was reported that climate change was already having an effect on local fishing industries, causing declines in some fish populations that had long been found in Virginia waters.